my-name-is-olga/my-name-is-olga/README.md

 # 💫 About Me:
 💫 <br>I'm currently learning how JavaScript language works.
-I'm interested in Front-end so I'm trying to learn more more about it using the projects that I'm working with as practice.
+I'm interested in Front-end so I'm trying to learn more about it using the projects that I'm working with as practice.
 FUN FACT!
 I'm a teacher of English enthusiastic about working with foreign companies.
 I speak Spanish and English fluently.

 ## 🌐 Socials: